MiragonMx/aurealm_web/content/en/story/bio-Kel/index.md

 thumbnail: "img/thumbnail.png"
 ---

-My name is Kel-Tuh Las,
+My name is Kel Tuh Las,

 I am 25, 195 cm tall, my chest is also 195 cm wide and I bench press more than anyone else, so this adventure belongs to me and I am the sole ruler here.